Independent Living vs. Assisted Living

 Situation #2: Richard

 Richard currently lives with his daughter.
 He was recently diagnosed with Rheumatoid arthritis (RA), which is making it difficult for him to do basic tasks such as getting dressed or making lunch.
-His daughter works during the day and is unable to help him during daytime hours.
+His daughter works during the day so she is unable to help him during daytime hours.
 He’s also a bit lonely on his own.
-Richard is worried what he will do if his RA gets worse.
-He has Medicare and is a former veteran.
+Richard is worried about what he will do if his RA gets worse.
+He has Medicare and is a veteran.

 Best choice: Assisted living.
-First of all, Richard needs some extra help to bathe and get dressed, which is included in assisted living.
-He could also benefit from amenities such as meals and recreational activities to make friends with other seniors.
+Richard needs some extra help to bathe and get dressed, which is included in assisted living.
+He could also benefit from amenities, such as meals and recreational activities to make friends with other seniors.
 At an assisted living facility, Richard will be able to get a continuum of care as he needs.
-Any daily care will be covered by veteran’s benefits and any more serious nursing care will be covered by Medicare.
+Any daily care will be covered by his veterans benefits and any more serious nursing care will be covered by Medicare.

 Now that you have a sense of both independent living and assisted living, let’s compare the two in greater depth.